History of British Airways in Timeline

 November 2016: Ballot for industrial action

-In November 2016, a ballot for industrial action was distributed to Mixed Fleet crew and resulted in an overwhelming yes majority for industrial action.
+In November 2016, a ballot for industrial action was distributed to Mixed Fleet crew which resulted in an overwhelming yes majority for industrial action.

-In January 2017, industrial action by British Airways Mixed Fleet commenced after rejecting a pay offer, starting one of the longest-running disputes in aviation history.
+In January 2017, strike action by Mixed Fleet commenced after rejecting a pay offer.

-April 2017: Generating US$1 billion on a single route
+April 2017: British Airways generated over $1 billion on a single route

-From 1 April 2017 to 31 March 2018, British Airways became the first passenger airline to generate more than US$1 billion on the New York-JFK – London-Heathrow route.
+Beginning 1 April 2017, British Airways became the first passenger airline to have generated more than US$1 billion on a single air route in a year, specifically the New York-JFK – London-Heathrow route.

-On 27 May 2017, British Airways suffered a computer power failure, leading to flight cancellations and affecting thousands of passengers.
+On 27 May 2017, British Airways suffered a computer power failure, causing all flights to be cancelled and affecting thousands of passengers.

 September 2017: Introduction of new Comic Relief safety video

-On 1 September 2017, British Airways introduced a new Comic Relief live action safety video hosted by Chabuddy G, with appearances by British celebrities.
+On 1 September 2017, British Airways introduced a new Comic Relief live action safety video hosted by Chabuddy G, featuring British celebrities.

 October 2017: Mixed Fleet accepts new pay deal

-On 31 October 2017, after 85 days of discontinuous industrial action, Mixed Fleet accepted a new pay deal from British Airways, which ended the dispute.
+On 31 October 2017, after 85 days of discontinuous industrial action, Mixed Fleet accepted a new pay deal from BA which ended the dispute.

-March 2018: Generating US$1 billion on a single route
+March 2018: British Airways generated over $1 billion on a single route

-From 1 April 2017 to 31 March 2018, British Airways became the first passenger airline to generate more than US$1 billion on the New York-JFK – London-Heathrow route.
+Ending 31 March 2018, British Airways became the first passenger airline to have generated more than US$1 billion on a single air route in a year, specifically the New York-JFK – London-Heathrow route.

-Due to the decline in the value of Iranian currency, BA announced that the Iranian route is "not commercially viable" and decided to stop its services in Iran, effective 22 September 2018.
+Due to the decline in the value of Iranian currency, BA announced it would stop its services in Iran, effective 22 September 2018.

 2018: Partnership with Ozwald Boateng to redesign uniforms

-In 2018, British Airways partnered with British tailor and designer Ozwald Boateng to redesign the company's historic uniforms, in honour of its approaching centenary, creating a new look for BA, while adhering to its traditional style.
+In 2018, British Airways partnered with British tailor and designer Ozwald Boateng to redesign the company's historic uniforms.

 2018: Official airline of England's bid to host the Football World Cup